chaoweng/chaoweng.github.io/_pages/about.md

 ## Openings
 There is currently one open <b>Ph.D.<b/> position in my research group at UC!
 If you are a master or undergraduate student looking for research projects in this field of quantum computing, you are welcomed to reach out as well!

 If you do so, please inclue your CV and a digital copy of your transcripts in the email.
-Click here for more [details](/people/).
+More information can be found in [CS PhD program website](https://ceas.uc.edu/academics/departments/computer-science/degrees-programs/computer-science-engineering-phd.html).

 <!--